jassjagga/ese2025/README.md

 /Ese2025
 /Ese2025
-/course works on Embedded Linux, C, C++ and the Yocto Project
+course works on Embedded Linux, C, C++ and the Yocto Project